peaky76/wikiscrape/README.md

-# python-poetry-template
+# wikiscrape

-A template for python projects using poetry as package manager.
-Includes dependabot and basic ci with linting, typing and testing.
+A tool for scraping info from Wikipedia.